boarnasia/genuuml/README.rst

 genuuml
 =======

-Print given class information in PlantUML format or Ascii Tree format.
+PlantUML generator from python script

-Only test for python 3.6 on Mac
+Supprot for python 3.6 or higher

 :License: MIT